Environmental dynamics and governance

 The researchers within EDG aim to shed new light on environmental change by combining information and evidence from the natural and social sciences with policy approaches.
 Current research examines the interface between physical and human environments, and identifies the patterns, trends and outcomes associated with environmental processes and governance interactions in a more holistic way than would be possible by focusing on only one of these in isolation.
 The areas of investigation range across the highly localised to the global and from time periods of just a few hours to millions of years.
 The intention is to enable is to find ways that maximise the wellbeing of people and to mitigate or reverse damage to the ecosystems on which society is dependent.

-EDG is largely comprised of teaching and research staff from the Faculty of Applied Sciences (AS) and in particular, but not exclusively, from the Countryside and Community Research Institute (CCRI) and School of Natural and Social Sciences, which include the Centre for Environmental Change and Quaternary Research and the Centre for the Study of Floods and Communities.
+EDG is largely comprised of teaching and research staff from the School of Natural and Social Sciences and in particular, but not exclusively, from the Countryside and Community Research Institute (CCRI) and School of Natural and Social Sciences, which include the Centre for Environmental Change and Quaternary Research and the Centre for the Study of Floods and Communities.
 However, the breadth of this Priority Research Area will also engender new, cross-cutting collaborations with other university faculties and with the public, non-profit and business sectors.
 The research within EDG will flow directly into teaching and supervision, for undergraduate, postgraduate taught and postgraduate research students.

 Our strength lies in an interdisciplinary approach which is combined with the team’s active links to a range of stakeholders engaged in agriculture, environmental management and protection, policy making, business and action at both local and international scales.
 The scope of the research is wide, covering arenas such as responses to flooding, climate change adaptation, and improving policies for ecosystem resilience and by developing multi-purpose rural land uses (producing food, fuel, bioenergy, leisure benefits, high quality landscapes and biodiversity); dealing with wastes; and exploring techniques for assessing environmental impacts (such as life cycle analysis and carbon footprinting).
 Solutions often require the blending of knowledge from social and natural sciences to inform the practice and policy of adaptation and mitigation solutions.